Bradford police car crash causes damage to row of buildings

 Two police cars have been involved in a crash that damaged a row of buildings in Bradford.

-Keighley Road at Frizinghall remains closed after the collision, which took place on Monday morning, West Yorkshire Police said.
+Keighley Road at Frizinghall remains closed after the collision, which happened on Monday morning, West Yorkshire Police said.

 Pictures show extensive damage to the ground and first floors of a building in a parade of shops.

-Police said the road has been shut in both directions while the buildings are made safe.
+Police said the road had been shut in both directions while the buildings were made safe.

-When asked if anybody had been injured, a police spokesperson described the incident as a "damage only collision".
+When asked if anybody had been injured, a police spokesperson described the incident as a "damage-only collision".

+Neighbours told the BBC they had been awoken in the early hours by the sound of a "loud bang".

+Abrar Asif, who runs the nearby Creative Cutz barber's shop, was told he could not enter his business following the crash, saying: "I don't have any idea when [I will be able to] go back to work."

 Follow BBC Yorkshire on Facebook, Twitter and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.